The Obligatory "Flame War" Phoenix vs Node.js

 2015 December 03, 12:01 h

-I’ll warn you upfront: this will be a very unfair post, not only I am biased for disliking Javascript and Node.js, at this moment I am very excited and fascinated by Elixir and Erlang.
+I’ll warn you upfront: this will be a very unfair post.
+Not only am I biased for disliking Javascript and Node.js, but at this moment, I am very excited and fascinated by Elixir and Erlang.

-All that having being said, let’s have some fun, shall we?
+All that being said, let’s have some fun, shall we?

-For this very short post, I just created a Node.js + Express “hello world” and I will point to it’s root endpoint, which is Express rendering a super simple HTML template with one title and one paragraph, and that’s it.
+For this very short post, I just created a Node.js + Express “hello world,” I will point to its root endpoint, Express, rendering a super simple HTML template with one title and one paragraph.

-For Elixir, I just bootstrapped a bare bone Phoenix project and added one extra endpoint called “/teste” in the Router which will call the PageController, then the “teste” function and render a EEX template with the same title and paragraph as in the Express example.
+For Elixir, I just bootstrapped a bare-bone Phoenix project and added one extra endpoint called “/teste” in the Router.
+This endpoint will call the PageController, then the “teste” function, and render an EEX template with the same title and paragraph as in the Express example.

 Simple enough.
 Phoenix does more than Express, but this is not supposed to be a fair trial anyway.
-I chose Siege as the testing tool for no particular reason, you can pick the testing tool you like the most.
-And I am running this over my 2013 Macbook Pro with 8 cores and 16GB of RAM, so this benchmark will never max out my machine.
+I chose Siege as the testing tool for no particular reason.
+You can pick the testing tool you like the most.
+I am running this over my 2013 Macbook Pro with 8 cores and 16GB of RAM, so this benchmark will never max out my machine.

-The first test is a simple run of 200 concurrent connections (the number of CPUs I have) firing just 8 requests each, for a total of 1,600 requests.
+The first test is a simple run of 200 concurrent connections (the number of CPUs I have) firing just 8 requests each for 1,600.
 First, the Node.js + Express results:

 The first run already broke a few connections, but the 2nd run picked up and finished all 1,600 requests.
 And this is the Phoenix results: